Force over Distance: Chapter 15

 Loop 16, 0 minutes:

-Young didn't reply.
-He considered several possible ways of disarming the other man, all of which seemed unnecessarily violent.
-Finally, he settled on slowly reaching forward and closing his hand over Rush’s.
-Gently, he pried the weapon from the other man's unresisting grip.
+Young considered several ways of disarming the man, all of which seemed unnecessarily violent.
+Slowly, he closed his hand over the weapon and pulled it out of the scientist’s unresisting grip.

 Loop 18, 12 minutes:

-Young stood with the science team as Greer herded them away from Rush.
+Reluctantly, Young moved to stand with the Science Team as Greer herded him away from Rush.

-//What the hell is going on?// Young growled at the scientist.
+//What the hell is going on?// Young growled.

 Rush ignored him.